Hendrix-CS/csci151/labs/codingbat.md

 with your lab instructor as described in Step 2 above, so your instructor will be able to see your progress.

-In Teams, write a one-paragraph reflection on your comfort level programming in Java after completing this lab, and discuss your experience of the process of repeatedly writing small programs and making mistakes.
+Write a one-paragraph reflection on your comfort level programming in Java after completing this lab, and discuss your experience of the process of repeatedly writing small programs and making mistakes.

 ## Grading